mrahhal/css-theming/README.md

 ## Course

-Please consider buying the course here: [TODO]
+Please consider buying the course at educative.io here: COMING VERY SOON

-It contains a deep dive into the problems involved with creating themes and their solutions.
+It contains a deep dive into the problems involved with creating themes and their solutions, and is the backbone behind css-theming.

 ## Install